 - Director: Anurag Kashyap

-This is not only a film.
+It is not only a film.
 It’s a lesson.
 It’s a message.
-It’s cruelly true history.
+It’s cruelly real history.
 It’s an initiative.
 It’s an attempt.
-It’s a bold step, forward.
+It’s a bold step forward.
 It’s known yet untold bare truth.
-And after all it’s a film.
+And after all, it’s a film.

-No doubt the film opens old wounds, but only to find the root cause of it, only to find cure for them, only to make sure they are eradicated and never surface again.
+No doubt, the film opens old wounds, but only to find the root cause of it, only to find a cure for them, to make sure they are eradicated and never surface again.
 The film presents the hard facts about the 1993 serial bomb blasts in Mumbai (then Bombay).
-The film gives a new dimension to real life cinema, with real name, real incidents, and real people.
-The usage of actual news footage of the incidents make you believe whatever you are watching.
-It takes courage to take names of some of the biggest people in underworld and Indian politics as bluntly, and the filmmaker shows that courage.
-The story doesn’t point finger on any particular person, group or community as the culprit for what is still Indian crime history’s biggest tragedy.
-It tries to make a point how some clever minds make their business out of our religious sentiments, at the cost of lives of common men.
+The film gives a new dimension to real-life Cinema, with a real name, real incidents, and real people.
+The usage of actual news footage of the events makes you believe whatever you are watching.
+It takes courage to take the names of some of the most prominent people in the underworld and Indian politics as bluntly, and the filmmaker shows that courage.
+The story doesn’t point fingers on any particular person, group, or community as the culprit for what is still Indian crime history’s biggest tragedy.
+It tries to make a point on how some smart minds do their business out of our religious sentiments, at the cost of lives of common men.
 Men who are common in every sense of it.
-The terror, the attacks, the explosions, the riots inhales not any particular community but the whole humanity.
+The terror, the attacks, the explosions, the riots inhale not any particular community but the whole of humanity.

 Anurag Kashyap churns out a stunning effort.
 Technically too the film is impeccable.
 The blast sequences couldn’t have got any more realistic.
 Each actor performs his character to full honesty.

-And before you jump to your own conclusion to decide the culprit(s), to decide the fate of them, the film concludes with the quote that says it all.
+And before you jump to your conclusion to decide the culprit(s), to determine the fate of them, the film concludes with the quote that says it all.
 ‘An eye for an eye makes the whole world blind.’